SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ### 0.2. **Sequencing data to analyze.**

 >💡 To perform NGS analysis, we need sequencing reads as inputs.
-We can download the raw sequencing data from The largest public repository that is the [**Sequence Read Archive (SRA)**](https://www.ncbi.nlm.nih.gov/sra).
+We can download the raw sequencing data from The largest public repository of sequencing data (generated in studies) that is the [**Sequence Read Archive (SRA)**](https://www.ncbi.nlm.nih.gov/sra).

 ### 0.3.
 Creating a directory to save the analysis progress
 ```